Eigenstate Thermalization in Long-Range Interacting Systems

-Srednicki's ansatz is based on the observation that the relationship between a quantum many-body Hamiltonian and a physical observable resembles that between two Gaussian random matrices within a sufficiently narrow energy shell~ \cite{beugeling2014finite}.
-To clarify whether this holds true in the presence of long-range interactions, we examine the system-size dependence of the fractal dimension~\eqref{Def:MultiFractalDimension} of eigenstates of a Hamiltonian~\eqref{Eq:Hamiltonian} with $\alpha\in[0,3]$ with respect to the eigenbasis of a local operator $\hat{O}$ sampled from the ensemble with $\alpha=\infty$, i.e., we replace $\Bqty*{ \ket*{ E_{\beta}^{(\mathrm{full})} } }$ in Eq.~\eqref{Def:MultiFractalDimension} with the eigenbasis of $\hat{O}$.
+Srednicki's ansatz is based on the observation that the relationship of a quantum many-body Hamiltonian to a physical observable resembles that between two Gaussian random matrices~ \cite{beugeling2014finite}.
+To check this for long-range interactions, we examine the system-size dependence of the fractal dimension~\eqref{Def:MultiFractalDimension} of eigenstates of $\hat{H}_{N}^{(\alpha)}$ with $\alpha\in[0,3]$ in the eigenbasis of a local operator $\hat{O}_{N}^{(\infty)}$, i.e., we replace $\Bqty*{ \ket*{ E_{\gamma}^{(0)} } }$ in Eq.~\eqref{Def:MultiFractalDimension} with the eigenbasis of $\hat{O}_{N}^{(\infty)}$.
 The results are shown in Fig.~\ref{fig:MFD_vsOp}.
-For $\alpha\geq 3$, where the typicality of both the strong ETH and Srednicki's ansatz has been established in Ref.~\cite{sugimoto2021test} and Fig.~\ref{fig:ExponentHist_Pow}, we observe a clear tendency for the fractal dimension to approach unity as the systems size increases.
-However, the fractal dimension increases rather slowly for $\alpha=1.0$ and even decreases for $\alpha\leq 0.5$.
-This result implies a strong correlation between eigenstates of a Hamiltonian and those of a local observable when the interactions are long-ranged, invalidating the application of the conventional random matrix theory when $\alpha\lesssim 1.0$.
+For $\alpha\geq 3$, where the typicality of both the strong ETH and Srednicki's ansatz has been established in Ref.~\cite{sugimoto2021test} and Fig.~\ref{fig:ExponentHist_Pow}, we find that the fractal dimension approaches unity as the system size increases.
+However, the fractal dimension increases rather slowly for $\alpha=1.0$ and decreases for $\alpha\leq 0.5$.
+This result implies a strong correlation between eigenstates of a Hamiltonian and those of a local observable when the interactions are long-ranged, invalidating the application of the conventional random matrix theory for $\alpha\lesssim 1.0$.

-\paragraph{Conclusion.---} We have tested the strong ETH on ensembles with tunable-range interactions~$\sim r^{-\alpha}$ and numerically found that the strong ETH typically holds for one-dimensional systems with $\alpha\gtrsim 0.6$, which include important cases of Coulomb ($\alpha=1$), monopole-dipole ($\alpha=2$), and dipole-dipole~($\alpha=3$) interactions.
-On the other hand, we find no evidence for the typicality of the strong ETH for $\alpha\leq 0.5$ with the computationally available system sizes~($N\leq 20$).
-This result is consistent with the absence of thermalization observed in experiments on systems with at most 22 ions~\cite{neyenhuis2017observation}.

-We have found that Srednicki's ansatz typically holds for $\alpha\gtrsim 1.2$ but that it typically breaks down for $\alpha\lesssim 1.0$ for numerically available system size.
-Our results reveal a region $(0.5\lesssim \alpha \lesssim 1.0)$ where the strong ETH typically holds, but Srednicki's ansatz typically breaks down.
-As shown in Fig.~\ref{fig:MFD_vsOp}, the correlation between eigenstates of a Hamiltonian with $\alpha\leq 0.5$ and a local observable deviates more significantly from the correlation between two Gaussian random matrices as the system size increases.
-These results imply that Srednicki's ansatz breaks down even for relatively large system sizes.